sundazer/d3js-dependency-testing/Readme.md

 ## Usage

-`npm install` and `npm start` to install dependencies and start a local server.
+First install dependencies with `npm install`.
+Then build the distributed files with `npm run build`.
+Finally run `npm start` to start a local server.
 Visit http://localhost:4200 to see results.